xirixiz/dsmr-reader-docker/README.md

 ***
 #### Setup / parameters

+* ##### Public access warning

+  Exposing your DSMR-reader installation to the Internet?
+  Consider additionally using HTTP Auth (see below) or enabling *"Force password login everywhere"* in the Frontend settings in DSMR-reader, to prevent public access.

+* ##### Settings

   For DSMR Reader specific environment settings, please refer to: [DSMR-reader env settings docs](https://dsmr-reader.readthedocs.io/nl/v5/reference/env-settings.html)

   It's possible to set the following settings as environment variables, for example: